lni-dev/moodle-qtype_regexmatch/README.md

 ### Ubuntu
 - Step-by-Step Guide: https://docs.moodle.org/404/en/Step-by-step_Installation_Guide_for_Ubuntu

-## Regex Match Installation (for development)
+## Regex Match Installation Using Git (for development)

-Install the Regex Match plugin using any of the methods below.
-After the installation the moodle administration website `Website Administration` must be visited.

-### Installation Using Git
 To install using git for the latest version (the master branch), type this command in the `<moodle-installation>/question/type` folder of your Moodle install:
 ```
 git clone https://github.com/lni-dev/moodle-qtype_regexmatch.git regexmatch
 ```
-Note: Repository is currently private.

-### Installation From Downloaded zip file
-Unzip it into the `<moodle-installation>/question/type` folder, and then rename the new folder to `regexmatch`.
+After the installation the moodle administration website `Website Administration` must be visited.

 ## Regex Match Installation/Update (for use)
 The Zip-File can be installed through the moodle Administration site:
 `Site administration` > `Plugins` > `Install plugins`.
 More Information about installing plugins can be found